Timely Detection is Key: How to Determine if a Tree is Unstable

-Tree safety is an essential aspect of maintaining your property particularly when it comes to avoiding the potential harm and dangers of falling trees.
-But how can you tell whether a tree on your property is at risk of falling?
-Here, we’ll explore the key signs to look out for, and offer expert advice to determine the trees that are in danger of falling and if the tree needs to be removed by an expert.
+Safety of trees is an important aspect of maintaining your property, especially when it comes to protecting your property from the damage and danger of falling trees.
+But how do you know if the tree you have on your property is at risk of falling?
+This article we will look at the main signs to look out for, and offer expert advice to help you determine if a tree is in danger of falling and if the tree needs to be removed by an expert.

 The Leaning Trunk or Crown

-One of the most obvious signs to look out for is a leaning trunk or crown.
-If the trunk isn’t straight or the crown is tilting in one direction, it may be a sign an area where the tree could be at risk of falling.
+One of the first signs to watch out for is a leaning tree or crown.
+If the tree’s trunk isn’t vertical or if the crown is tilting in the opposite direction, it could be a sign that the tree is in danger of falling.

-Another sign to look out for are cracks or holes within the tree’s trunk.
-They can weaken the tree’s structure making it susceptible to falling.
+Another sign to look out for are cracks or holes in the trunk.
+They can weaken the tree’s structure as well as make it vulnerable to fall.

 Dead or Dying Branches